andy-landy/traceback_with_variables/README.md

 pip install traceback-with-variables
 ```

-### Rationale
+### How does it save my time?

-* Tired of putting all your variables in debug exception messages?
-Just stop it.
-Go clean your code:
+* Turn a code totally covered by debug formatting from this:

     ```diff
       def main():